100% Customer Satisfaction Guarantee

 Top 10 Hardy Plants For Early Summer

 Early summer is a wonderful time in the garden.
-The weather is warm and the soil still moist with spring rainfall - the perfect growing conditions for many of our favourite hardy plants.
+The weather is warming up but the soil is still moist with spring rainfall - the perfect growing conditions for many hardy plants.
+Whether you want to pack your outside space with scented shrubs, evergreen perennials or flowering climbers, there's a hardy plant for every tricky corner.
+Need to fill a lull as your spring bulbs start to fade?
+Colourful hardy plants are the best way to bridge the gap.

 3. Hydrangea macrophylla